Epstein files mention Francine LeFrak, names of Barnard trustees’ families and alumni

 While Epstein donated to Columbia University and its College of Dental Medicine from 2010 to 2012, survivors have not named Barnard College as a recipient of his money.
 The names of current members of Barnard’s administration were not found in the Epstein Library.

-The Bulletin has reached out to the College for a comment regarding the names of the LeFrak, Milstein, and Blankfein families appearing in the Epstein files but has not heard back yet.
+The Bulletin has reached out to the College for a comment regarding the names of the LeFrak, Milstein, and Blankfein families appearing in the Epstein files.

 This is a developing story.